idmarinas/lotgd-game/assets/lotgd/README.md

 In `assets` folder can include your js and other content

-Them need create a custom `webpack.config.custom.js` (See: `webpack.config.custom-example.js`) your build your theme and JS
+Them need create a custom `webpack.config.custom.js` (See: `webpack.config.custom-example.js`) for build your theme and JS